daafonsecato/git-github-ramp/README.md

 ## Getting Started

-Your team will be split between Developers and one or more Maintainers.
-Maintainers will be responsible for cutting new releases and accepting Pull Requests from other team members.
-Maintainers should have write access to this repository and Developers should have read access.
+Your team will have both roles of Developers and Maintainers for all the people in the team.
+As Maintainers, you will be responsible for cutting new releases and accepting Pull Requests from other team members.
+As Maintainers you should have write access to this repository and as Developers should have read access in the other teammate repositories.

-### Follow Along

-Please leave this repository open in a browser tab so that you can follow along with the activities without referring to the presenter's screen.

 ### Project Structure
 * Application code can be found in the [`/app/`](/app/) folder.